 This drive is very crowded due to the immense beauty & cooler spring/summer climate (about 20 degrees cooler than Phoenix year-round).
 Despite the crowds, Oak Creek Canyon is worthy of a visit anytime of the year.

 Location: Northern Arizona along Rt 89a, in between Flagstaff & Sedona, 2 hrs north of Phoenix

 2. Horseshoe Bend

-Horseshoe Bend is a really unique roadside geological wonder in Page, Arizona that is worth checking out if you happen to be traveling anywhere near the Northern Arizona/Southern Utah region; a great detour on the way to Zion or Bryce Canyon National Park.
-A short, but steep & sandy half mile trail will lead you to an interesting sandstone rock formation which takes on an odd horseshape like shape as the beautiful Colorado River curves around it.
-The bright turquoise waters contrast brilliantly amongst the red rock formation, and has thus made Horseshoe one of the most photographed places in all of the Southwest.
+Horseshoe Bend is a really unique roadside geological wonder in Page, Arizona.
+It is definitely worth checking out if you happen to be traveling anywhere near the Northern Arizona/Southern Utah region.
+This is a great detour on the way to Zion or Bryce Canyon National Park.
+A short, but steep & sandy half mile trail will lead you to an interesting sandstone rock formation which takes on an odd horseshoe like shape as the beautiful Colorado River curves around it.
+The bright turquoise waters contrast brilliantly amongst the red rock formation.
+It’s no surprise that Horseshoe is one of the most photographed places in all of the Southwest.